intael/vocabulary-cli-game/README.md

 You'll need `docker` and optionally `make` installed.
 If you don't have `make` installed, you can also run the docker commands directly (pick them from the `Makefile`).

-If itäs the first time you use it, build the docker image:
+If it's the first time you use it, build the docker image:

 ```shell
 make build